What you can do if you live in Northern Ireland and treatment isn't available

 What happens next?

-The decision about whether you'll be able to have the treatment will be made by the Health and Social Care Board (HSCB) IFR Panel, which meets every week to consider IFRs received from all health and social care trusts.
+The request will be reviewed by the HSCB IFR Panel, which meets every week to consider IFRs received from all health and social care trusts.
 The panel is made up of clinically trained experts who will consider different factors to help it make its decision.

 If your request is approved, your doctor can usually prescribe the drug or treatment shortly afterwards.

 If the request is denied, the reasons for this will be explained.
 Your cancer specialist may submit new or additional clinical information and ask that the request is reviewed in light of this information, or they may request a review of the decision.

 A request for a review must be submitted within 20 working days of receiving the panel’s decision.